celery/celery/docs/userguide/workers.rst

 .. note::

-    This will only work if the worker is running in the background as a daemon (it does not have a controlling terminal).
+    Restarting by :sig:`HUP` only works if the worker is running in the background as a daemon (it does not have a controlling terminal).

-    Restarting by HUP is disabled on OS X because of a limitation on that platform.
+    :sig:`HUP` is disabled on OS X because of a limitation on that platform.